 Motivation

 There is a renewed requirement for stimulating the knowledge transfer activities and outcomes produced in science and scientific innovation into business and society.
-This requirement are in many cases translated into requisites for funding in such a way that knowledge transfer is not anymore a nice-to-have, but has become essential for sustainability/survival.
+This requirement is in many cases translated into requisites for funding in such a way that knowledge transfer is not anymore a nice-to-have, but has become essential for sustainability/survival.

 H2020 programmes include an “impact” section that aims to go beyond the exploitation and dissemination plan at the end of the project, which was the standard of previous projects.
 From now on, the proposals need to demonstrate that outcomes have a positive impact onto business and society from day 1.